Experimental verification of the inertial theorem control protocols: Inertial theory and solution

-We now consider a Two-Level-System (TLS) which is a realization of the $SU(2)$ algebra.
-For the demonstration, we choose a dynamical map $\Lambda_t$ which varies the energy scale and controls the relation between energy and coherence in a non-periodic fashion.
-The control Hamiltonian reads
+We will demonstrate the inertial solution in the context of the $SU(2)$ algebra.
+The simplest realization is by a Two-Level-System (TLS).
+For the demonstration, we choose a dynamical map $\Lambda_t$ that varies the energy scale and controls the relation between energy and coherence in a non-periodic fashion.
+The control Hamiltonian is chosen as: